markshevchenko/algorithms-in-rust/book/1/Array_as_a_data_structure.md

-# Arrays as data structures
+# Array as a data structure

 ## How arryas work

 Arrays are one of most known data structures.
 Moreover they are simple enough.
 So, arrays are frequently used as a base data structure for different algorithms.

-We won't discuss how arrays are constructed, it's the topic of the future section.
+We won't discuss how arrays are constructed, it's the topic of the future sections.
 Now we will discuss how arrays work.

 First of all, an array is a set of one-typed items.